-What does it mean when a property is ‘under offer’?
+What does it mean when a property is ‘under offer’ in the UK?
 Is that different to sold ‘Subject to Contract’?
 Can you still make an offer if a property is already under offer?
 The process of buying a house can seem overly complicated.
 So many words and terms get thrown around by property professionals.
 Here we try to answer the questions that buyers and sellers frequently ask, using simple language to help explain the buying and selling process.
 It doesn’t need to be confusing!

 What does it mean when a house says ‘under offer’?

 Under Offer (UO) means that a buyer has made an offer (usually under the asking price) and the owner is considering whether or not to accept that offer.
 Some agents will also use this term for properties where the owner has accepted an offer, but all the paperwork has not yet been completed.

 Can I make an offer on a house that is under offer?